 - How will rule infractions and grievances be handled and resolved?

 Yet another issue addressed in the market’s rules is whether to allow the sale of nonfood items, such as crafts.
-If your market intends to allow for the sale of crafts, the market’s rules need to specify which items may be sold and what percentage of the total number of vendors may sell crafts.
+If your market intends to allow the sale of crafts, consider creating rules to specify which items may be sold and what percentage of the total number of vendors may sell crafts.
 Farmers markets sometimes allow vendors to sell crafts to develop a more diverse vendor base and cater to certain customers.
 Some markets require that craft items be made from materials raised or collected on the vendor’s own farm.

-At first glance, the laws and legal considerations that growers and farmers markets are required to comply with may seem overwhelming.
-However, it is much wiser to educate yourself now and learn how to comply with these laws rather than turn ignore them and get in trouble at a later date.
-Make it your goal to learn as much as you can about these laws and get to know the public officials responsible for helping you comply with them.
+The laws and legal considerations that growers and farmers markets are required to comply with may seem overwhelming at first glance.
+However, it is much wiser to educate yourself now and learn how to comply with these laws rather than to ignore them and get in trouble at a later date.
+Make it your goal to learn as much as you can about these laws and get to know the public officials responsible for helping you comply with these laws.

-Farmers markets that choose to incorporate as a nonprofit will initially have to draft a set of bylaws and build a board of directors.
+Farmers markets choosing to incorporate as a nonprofit will initially have to draft a set of bylaws and build a board of directors.
 Additional actions will need to be taken, such as filing a certificate of incorporation, obtaining an employer identification number (EIN), opening a bank account, and filing for federal tax exemption.
-The Foundation Center’s 12-step online tutorial titled Establishing a Nonprofit Organization guides you through this process.
-For additional information on incorporating as a nonprofit, contact the Midwest Center for Nonprofit Leadership at 816-235-2305 or toll-free at 800-474-1170.
-Forms for incorporating as a nonprofit can be found on the Missouri Secretary of State’s website .
+For an overview, see Candid’s webpage How do I start a nonprofit organization?.
+MU Extension’s Creating a nonprofit in Missouri webpage has Missouri-specific information.
+For additional information on incorporating as a nonprofit, contact the Midwest Center for Nonprofit Leadership at 816-235-5720 or toll-free at 800-735-2966.
+Forms for incorporating as a nonprofit can be found on the Missouri Secretary of State website.

 Farmers markets that choose to incorporate as a for-profit entity often form a limited liability company (LLC).
-For information on incorporating as an LLC or other for-profit entity, see the Missouri Business Development Center’s Starting a New Business in Missouri and My Business Is Getting Started pages, or visit a local Small Business Technology and Development Center for one-on-one assistance.
+For information on incorporating as an LLC or other for-profit entity, see the business startup resources at MU Extension’s Business Development program or check out the resources offered by the Small Business Development Center.